What is body fat?

 Mosh recognises that some people may still struggle even after making positive diet and exercise changes.
 As such, our telehealth service can provide a custom treatment plan for these types of people, but only if absolutely necessary.

-Not only can we connect you with a doctor that can answer questions like ‘What is the ideal body fat percentage for abs?’, but we can also send out prescribed treatment anywhere in Australia for your convenience.
+Not only can we connect you with a practitioner that can answer questions like ‘What is the ideal body fat percentage for abs?’, but we can also send out prescribed treatment anywhere in Australia for your convenience.

 Come check us out today and allow us to help you feel comfortable in your own body!